 |Egged Bus: One can take an Egged bus which leaves the central bus station in Jerusalem and reaches the tomb of Rachel.
 A further taxi ride will be required to reach Bethlehem.

 |Taxi: A Private taxi can be hired for a Bethlehem day trip from Jerusalem.
 In this case, you have to ensure that the taxi has official permission to travel across the Palestinian borders.
 The best way is to ask the hotel to arrange one.
 Negotiations on the price should be done before the tour.

 Approximate cost: More than 50 ILS one-way

 Like many famous places, you will have several tour companies who offer different customized trips to Bethlehem from Jerusalem, but this will be generally a tad bit costly.
 The best budget tip here would be to use public transport instead of a taxi.
-Also, you might like to interact with fellow travelers.
-Traveling in public transport while crossing international borders can give an absorbing experience regarding the versatility of the region’s culture.
+Also, you might like to interact with fellow travellers.
+Travelling by public transport while crossing international borders can give an absorbing experience regarding the versatility of the region’s culture.

 After You Reach Bethlehem